SlamJones/CarPG/README.md

 ----- ----- ----- ----- -----

 CarPG is a text-based adventure game based on Oregon Trail.
-To try it, enter the following commands: import carpg carpg.play()
+To try it, enter the following commands in bash: chmod +x carpg.py
+  ./carpg.py

 RPGF is a text-based RPG adventure game based on old-school Text-Based games and, consequently, inspired by Dungeons and Dragons.